.be - Internal transfer

 Answer

-In case of the internal transfer, a notification is shown during the transfer process stating "Internal Transfer".
-This means that the domains is already registered with Openprovider but with another reseller and requires a different approach.
+In the case of an internal transfer, a notification is shown during the transfer process stating "Internal Transfer".
+This means that the domain is already registered with Openprovider but with another reseller and requires a different approach.

 When doing an internal transfer our system is directly getting all the current data of handles and DNS.